 Would you like to acknowledge an extraordinary woman who has contributed to Greater Western Sydney?

-You are invited to acknowledge a colleague, friend, acquaintance or family member by nominating them for a Women of the West Award in 2018.
+The Western Sydney University Women of the West Awards honours women in Greater Western Sydney and formally recognises their contribution to the development of the region.
+You are invited to join the University in showing your regard and gratitude to a colleague, friend, acquaintance or family member by nominating them for a Women of the West Award in 2019.

-Each year, nominees come from a variety of backgrounds including education, health services, local industry, volunteering, environmental groups, government and non-government organisations.
+Each year, nominees are drawn from a variety of backgrounds including education, health services, local industry, volunteering, environmental groups, government and non-government organisations.

-Read about last year's winners on the News Centre.
+Read about the 2018 winners on the News Centre.

 - Woman of the West (Business)